Universal Complexity Bounds Based on Value Iteration for Stochastic Mean Payoff Games and Entropy Games: Preliminaries on Dynamic Programming Operators and Games

 A simpler situation arises when there is a vector $v \in \R^n$ and a scalar $\lambda\in\R$ such that

 The scalar $\lambda$, which is unique, is known as the {\em ergodic constant}, and~\cref{e-ergodic} is referred to as the {\em ergodic equation}.
 Then, $\lcw(F)=\ucw(F)=\lambda$.
 The vector $v$ is known as a {\em bias} or {\em potential}.
 It will be convenient to have a specific notation for the ergodic constant $\lambda$ when the ergodic equation is solvable, then, we set $\ec(F):=\lambda$.
 The existence of a solution $(\lambda,v)$ of~\cref{e-ergodic} is guaranteed by certain ``ergodicity'' assumptions~\cite{hochartdominion}.

-When the Shapley operator $\shapley$ is piecewise affine, it follows form Kohlberg's theorem (\cref{Theo:Kohlberg}) that the ergodic equation~\cref{e-ergodic} is solvable if and only if the mean payoff is independent of the initial state.
+A tool used to study the ergodic equation~\cref{e-ergodic} is the recession operator of the Shapley operator.
+Recall that if $F$ is a self-map of $\R^n$, the {\em recession operator} of $F$ is defined by

+All the Shapley operators of the concrete games considered in this paper admit recession functions (see Lemmas~\ref{le:recession_smpg} and~\ref{le:recession_entropy} below).
+Among the properties of the recession operator, we shall make use of the following existence condition.
+We denote by $\unitvector_n$ (or by $\unitvector$ if the dimension is clear) the unit vector of $\R^n$. \begin{theorem}[Coro.\ of Theorems~9 and~13 of~\cite{gaubert_gunawardena}] Let $\shapley$ be an abstract Shapley operator, such that the recession operator $\hat{\shapley}$ exists.
+Suppose that $\hat{\shapley}$ has only trivial fixed points, meaning that $\hat{\shapley}(x) =x$ implies $x\in \R\unitvector$.
+Then, the ergodic equation~\eqref{e-ergodic} is solvable. \end{theorem} Besides, we shall repeatedly use the following property, noted by several authors. \begin{proposition}[see e.g.~\cite{RS01} or Prop.~3.1~of~\cite{ergodicity_conditions}] Let $\shapley$ be an abstract Shapley operator.
+If the recession operator $\hat{\shapley}$ and the escape rate $\chi(\shapley)$ exist, then $\hat{\shapley} (\chi(\shapley)) = \chi(\shapley)$. \end{proposition}